Bank Reconciliation Statement Meaning

 - Bank made direct payment from the customer’s side

-- Errors made by the company or by the bank.- In a few occasions, the error in two balances can be made from the bank side or in the company’s cash book.
-Few errors can be.
+- Errors made by the company or by the bank: In a few occasions, the error in two balances can be made from the bank side or in the company’s cash book.
+Few errors are as follows:

 - Errors made while registering the transaction by the company